NotTanJune/FinalRound/README.md

 ## Overview

-**Final Round** is a native iOS application that transforms your iPhone into a personal interview coach.
-Using advanced on-device AI processing, it analyzes your verbal responses, eye contact, speaking pace, and overall confidence in real-time — providing actionable feedback to help you ace your next interview.
+**Final Round** is a cross-platform mobile application (iOS & Android) that transforms your smartphone into a personal interview coach.
+Using advanced on-device AI processing, it analyzes your verbal responses, eye contact, speaking pace, and overall confidence in real-time - providing actionable feedback to help you ace your next interview.

-Unlike cloud-based solutions, Final Round performs all AI inference locally on Apple Silicon, ensuring your interview practice sessions remain completely private while delivering millisecond-level response times.
+Unlike cloud-based solutions, Final Round performs all AI inference locally on your device - using Apple's Neural Engine on iOS and Google ML Kit on Android - ensuring your interview practice sessions remain completely private while delivering millisecond-level response times.

 ---